CULIN 1101

 2 Credit Hours

-Examination of bakery business fundamentals.
-Concept identity, site selection, facility design, operations and merchandising will be discussed.
+Examination of food business fundamentals.
+Concept identity, site selection, facility design, operations, and merchandising will be discussed.
 (2 lecture hours)

-Prerequisite: Concurrent enrollment in CULIN 1172 or consent of instructor.
+Prerequisite: CULIN 1172, or concurrent enrollment in CULIN 1172, or consent of instructor.

 CULIN 1174

-Introduces techniques utilized in the decoration of cakes, pastries and confectionery items.
-Emphasis is placed on the skills required for cake decorating.
-(4 lab hours)
+Introduces techniques utilized in the production and decoration of classical cakes.
+Emphasis is placed on the skills required for batter and fillings production, cake assembly, and decorating.
+(6 lab hours)

 CULIN 1175